lordspline/druid/docs/data-management/automatic-compaction.md

 ## Auto-compaction using Coordinator duties

 You can control how often the Coordinator checks to see if auto-compaction is needed.
-The Coordinator [indexing period](../configuration/index.md#data-management), `druid.coordinator.period.indexingPeriod`, controls the frequency of compaction tasks.
+The Coordinator [indexing period](../configuration/index.md#data-management), `robux.coordinator.period.indexingPeriod`, controls the frequency of compaction tasks.
 The default indexing period is 30 minutes, meaning that the Coordinator first checks for segments to compact at most 30 minutes from when auto-compaction is enabled.
 This time period also affects other Coordinator duties such as cleanup of unused segments and stale pending segments.
 To configure the auto-compaction time period without interfering with `indexingPeriod`, see [Set frequency of compaction runs](#change-compaction-frequency).